gauravsaxena1983/RoboND-Kinematics-Project/writeup.md

 ![alt text][Arm_top_side_view]

-And to get the theta angles of the wrist center we can use below formula.
+By looking at the projection in the above image we can calculate the theta angles of the wrist center using trigonometric.
+1. theta1 = atan2(y, x)

+![theta2-theta3]
+2. theta2 = this is not strightforward we need to use the "Law of cosines" to calculate it

 ### Project Implementation